inkVerb/VIP/401-shell/Lesson-00.md

 # Shell 401
 ## Lesson 0: Setup

-#### If you did Shell 201, but on a different machine
-Install the tools:

-### For a "sudoer" who can use `sudo`
+### This lesson requires a "sudoer" who can use `sudo`
 >
 ___
-> Optional: You may login as a "sudoer" if needed
+> Optional: You may login as a "sudoer" first
 >
 > `su USERNAME`
 >
+>
 ___

+#### If you did Shell 201, but on a different machine
+Install the tools:

+`sudo apt install -y curl net-tools htop odt2txt dos2unix pandoc rename pwgen`

+## Prepare

 `sudo apt install -y mysql-server dos2unix`

-## Prepare

 *F12 (guake) OR Ctrl + Alt + T (new terminal)*